hmu332233/action.similar-package-reviewer/README.md

 ![summary](https://user-images.githubusercontent.com/10302969/235314378-35cf7ba3-89b4-4279-8b0c-959ac46ecfc4.png)

-## How it works
+## Key Features

-1. When a PR is created, the action checks for any newly installed packages.
+- 🧩 Automatically checks for newly installed packages in pull requests
-2. If there are newly installed packages, they are compared to the previously installed packages.
+- 🔍 Compares new packages to previously installed packages
-3. A summary is generated to identify any similar packages detected during the comparison.
+- 📊 Generates a summary of similar packages detected during the comparison
-4. The summary is presented as a GitHub Action job summary.
+- 🚀 Integrates seamlessly into GitHub Actions workflows and presents the summary as a job output
-5. The action output allows you to receive the results in other ways, such as incorporating them into other GitHub workflows or displaying them as a PR comment.
+- ✨ Easily incorporate the results into other GitHub workflows or display them as a PR comment

+To get started, simply add a new YAML workflow to your .github/workflows folder, and follow the Usage section in README.

 ## Usage